MaxAnderson95/MaxAnderson95.github.io/content/posts/pi-hole-ha-on-k8s/index.md

 1/7/2023, 11:57:05 PM: Waiting 1 minutes...
 ```

-## Wrap-up and Final Thoughts
+### Point clients to Pi-hole

 The final step is to have your web clients (phones, laptops, game consoles, smart speakers, etc) use your Pi-holes for resolving DNS queries.
 This is best achieved by adjusting the DHCP options on your DHCP server.
 This is *usually* a setting in your home router.

+More details on this can be found in [Pi-hole's documentation](https://docs.pi-hole.net/main/post-install/).

+## Wrap-up and Final Thoughts

+The big question is... does this even work??
+Yes, it does!
+I found that if I took down the node that was announcing the DNS external IP, within about 5 seconds MetalLB would re-announce (send a gARP) on another node and my clients could continue making DNS queries.

-Some other considerations I didn't cover is setting up periodic pihole backups to an external location in the event you lose your Kubernetes cluser or the underlying storage fails.
+Some other considerations I didn't cover in this guide is setting up periodic Pi-hole configuration backups to an external location in the event you lose your Kubernetes cluser or the underlying storage fails.
 Stay tuned, perhaps this will be another post 😊.

 Hopefully you found this helpful!
 All of the manifests for this project can be found on my [GitHub](https://github.com/MaxAnderson95/pi-hole-ha-on-k8s).